amani387/fst_test_project/README.md

 ![Teamify Logo](/public/images/logo.png)

-Teamify is a modern, responsive virtual office solution built with Next.js.
-Our platform is designed to help businesses operate efficiently in the digital age, with a focus on responsiveness and usability across all devices.
+Teamify is a modern, responsive virtual office solution built with Next.js. with a focus on responsiveness and usability across all devices.

 ## Key Features